YuYu Hakusho (2023 TV series)

 YuYu Hakusho (幽☆遊☆白書, YūYū Hakusho) is a Japanese action fantasy adventure television series developed by Akira Morii and Kaata Sakamoto for Netflix.
 The series is a live-action adaptation of the 1990–1994 manga series of the same name by Yoshihiro Togashi.
 It is produced by Robot Communications, and stars Takumi Kitamura, Jun Shison, Kanata Hongō and Shuhei Uesugi.
-The series premiered on December 14, 2023, and received praise for its action and fight scenes, but was criticized for the plot condensing required to fit five episodes.
+The first season premiered on December 14, 2023, and received praise for its action and fight scenes, but was criticized for the plot condensing required to fit five episodes.
+In August 2026, a second season had been greenlit.

 Premise

 The story revolves around Yusuke Urameshi, a delinquent junior high school student who spends his days getting into fights.
 He dies after saving a child in a car accident, and gets resurrected to serve as an investigator of the supernatural.